Milo Yiannopoulos Back On Trump Train Following Criticisms Of ‘Daddy’

 A trip to his Facebook page in the days following shows one post that calls out Fresno State professor Lars Maischak for “calling for Trump to be hanged” and for suggesting “that two Republicans be ‘executed’ for every immigrant deported.”

-Milo also calls out a CNN news story in which, he claims, an anchorwoman “tries to make Syrian man call for open borders.”
+Milo also calls out a CNN news story in which he claims an anchorwoman “tries to make [a] Syrian man call for open borders.”

 That said, Yiannopoulos does not run away from his opposition, sharing the Mediaite story to his Facebook page as well and asking “am I wrong tho [sic]?”